 In addition, Section 3-6-340 of the San Leandro Municipal Code states that no one other than the City or its franchisee or contractor may place a container within the City for the collection of solid waste, recyclables, or green waste, unless the person is the owner, operator, or manager of a residential property or commercial or industrial establishment and self-hauls such material.

-If the debris from the job site is contaminated with asbestos, lead or other hazardous materials, you must still complete the Waste Management Plan, designating the contaminated material for disposal and listing the disposal site.
+If the debris from the job site is contaminated with asbestos, lead or other hazardous materials, you must still complete the Waste Diversion Plan, designating the contaminated material for disposal and listing the disposal site.
 You must also obtain a letter from the disposal site stating that the material is contaminated and cannot be recycled, and submit the letter to staff to be exempted from the ordinance requirements.

 For more information about building and zoning requirements in the city visit the Building Services Page.